Ice cream cone: 20th century

 In the United States, edible vessels for ice cream took off at the start of the 1900s.
 Molds for edible ice cream cups entered the scene in 1902 and 1903, with two Italian inventors and ice cream merchants.
 Antonio Valvona, from Manchester, patented a novel apparatus resembling a cup-shaped waffle iron, made "for baking biscuit-cups for ice-cream" over a gas range.
 The following year, Italo Marchiony, from New York City, patented an improved design with a break-apart bottom so that more unusual cup shapes could be created out of the delicate waffle batter.

 At the St. Louis World's Fair in 1904, after an ice cream vendor ran out of paper cups, a Syrian concessionaire named Ernest A. Hamwi offered a solution by curling a waffle cookie into a receptacle for the ice cream.
-This is believed by some (although there is much dispute) to be the moment where ice-cream cones became mainstream.
-Hamwi would later start his own cone-making company a few years later.
+This is believed by some (although there is much dispute) to be the moment where ice cream cones became mainstream.
+Hamwi started his own cone-making company a few years later.

-Abe Doumar and the Doumar family of Norfolk, Virginia also claim credit for the ice cream cone.
+Abe Doumar and the Doumar family of Norfolk, Virginia, also claim credit for the ice cream cone.
 At 16, Doumar began selling paperweights and other items.
-One night, he bought a waffle from another vendor, Leonidas Kestekidès, who was transplanted from Ghent in Belgium to Norfolk, Virginia.
+One night, he bought a waffle from another vendor, Leonidas Kestekidès, who was transplanted from Ghent in Belgium to Norfolk.
 Doumar rolled the waffle on itself and placed a scoop of ice cream on top.
 He began selling the cones at the St. Louis Exposition.
 After his "cones" were successful, Doumar designed and had manufactured a four-iron baking machine.
 At the Jamestown Exposition in 1907, he and his brothers sold nearly twenty-three thousand cones.
-After that, Abe bought a semiautomatic 36-iron machine, which produced 20 cones per minute and opened Doumar's Cone's and BBQ in Norfolk, Virginia, which still operates at the same location.
+After that, Abe bought a semiautomatic 36-iron machine, which produced 20 cones per minute and opened Doumar's Cones and BBQ in Norfolk, which still operates at the same location.

 In 2008, the ice cream cone became the official state dessert of Missouri.

 Commerce

 By 1912, an inventor by the name of Frederick Bruckman, from Portland, Oregon, perfected a complex machine for molding, baking, and trimming ice cream cones with incredible speed.
 Inventions like this paved the way for the wholesaling of ice cream cones.
 He sold his company in 1928 to Nabisco, which is still producing ice cream cones as of 2017.
-Other ice-cream providers such as Ben & Jerry's make their own cones.
+Joy Cone (Joy Baking Group) is the largest ice cream cone producer in the U.S., making over 2 billion cones annually including cake cones, sugar cones, waffle cones, and waffle bowls from multiple facilities.
+They are an independent, employee-owned company with over 100 years of cone baking experience, supplying many ice cream businesses.
+The Konery specializes in gourmet waffle cones with unique flavors and colors, producing their own cones for various ice cream shops and specialty retailers.